-Now some of you are thinking isn’t this called a Ratatouille?
+Some of you may be thinking isn’t this called a Ratatouille?
 What is the difference between a Ratatouille and a Vegetable Tian?
 Ratatouille is a traditional French Provençal stewed vegetable dish, originating in Nice.
 The full name of the dish is actually Ratatouille Niçoise.
 Ratatouille is cooked on the stove top versus the oven and usually served as a side dish.

 Did Y’all know that this recipe actually gets its name Vegetable Tian from the earthenware it’s cooked in?
-A tian is an earthenware vessel of Provence used both for cooking and serving.
+Tian is an earthenware vessel of Provence, used both for cooking and serving.
 The Vegetable Tian is a layered, baked vegetable dish originating in Provence in the south of France.
-It’s very similar to a gratin It is traditionally cooked in an earthenware dish and served for lunch or dinner as an accompaniment to grilled or baked fish, barbecued chicken or roasted lamb.
+It’s very similar to a gratin, it is traditionally cooked in an earthenware dish and served for lunch or dinner as an accompaniment to grilled or baked fish, barbecued chicken or roasted lamb.